rynjms/panther/docs/gitbook/enterprise/snowflake.md

 ```
 Then click the `Save` button.

-If using a pre-packaged deployment then update the `SecretsManagerARN` attribute with the ARN of the secret in
-the CloudFormation template inputs or in the `panther_config.yml` file if deploying from source.

-Next deploy Panther.
-If using a pre-packaged deployment use CloudFormation, if from source doing `mage deploy`

 The configuration can be tested from the [Data Explorer](./data-analytics/data-explorer.md).
 Run some same queries over a
 table that you know has data (check via Snowflake console).

 To rotate secrets, create a NEW read-only user and edit the secret replacing the old
 user and password with the new user and password.
 Wait one hour before deleting/disabling the the old user in Snowflake.